junxit/us-congress-bills-115/metadata.md

 - 2018-07-19 — Introduced in House
 - 2018-07-19 — Introduced in House
 - 2018-07-19 — Referred to the House Committee on Homeland Security.
+- 2018-07-24 — Committee Consideration and Mark-up Session Held.
+- 2018-07-24 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-09-04 — Considered under suspension of the rules. (consideration: CR S7801-7803)
+- 2018-09-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6447.
+- 2018-09-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-04 — Mr. Katko moved to suspend the rules and pass the bill, as amended.
+- 2018-09-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7801-7802)
+- 2018-09-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7801-7802)
+- 2018-09-04 — Placed on the Union Calendar, Calendar No. 710.
+- 2018-09-04 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-915.
+- 2018-09-04 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-915.